 At first glance, the array of gimbal shooting modes are quite vexing, though they're relatively quick to grasp in practice.
 There are three modes — Pan Follow, First Person View, and Follow — that each behave differently in terms of orientation and object tracking.

-I find the Wing's gimbal exponentially easier to use than the Zhiyun motorized gimbal I've tried to use in the past — especially with Pan Follow mode, which keeps the subject in the frame for as long as possible by moving the lens irrespective of the phone, while also stamping out juddering motions stemming from shaky hands.
+I find the Wing's built-in gimbal exponentially easier to use than the Zhiyun motorized gimbal I've tried to use in the past — especially with Pan Follow mode, which keeps the subject in the frame for as long as possible by moving the lens irrespective of the phone, while also stamping out vertical juddering motions stemming from shaky hands.

 LG Wing review: Performance

 Like a growing number of 5G phones, the LG Wing is powered by a Snapdragon 765G system-on-chip.
 That's the same processor found inside the LG Velvet, as well as many other lower-cost 5G-ready models, like the OnePlus Nord and the Google Pixel 4a 5G.
 That silicon is paired with 8GB of RAM.